jkjung-avt/jkjung-avt.github.io/_posts/2018-04-15-keras-inceptionresnetv2.md

 ......
 ```

-The resulting full script could be found [here](https://github.com/jkjung-avt/keras-cats-dogs-tutorial/blob/master/train_inceptionresnetv2.py)
+The resulting full script could be found [here](https://github.com/jkjung-avt/keras-cats-dogs-tutorial/blob/master/train_inceptionresnetv2.py).

 I ran the `train_inceptionresnetv2.py` script with the same reduced dataset (1,000 cats + 1,000 dogs), and with the same data augmentations.
 At the end of 20 epochs I got a classifier with **validation accuracy at 98.12%**.
 While this result was not as good as ResNet50, I thought it could be reasonable.
 The task of distinguishing cats from dogs is probably not challenging enough for these modern CNN models.
-The pre-trained CNN models learns this task very quickly and basically stops improving after just a couple of epochs.
+The pre-trained CNN model learns this task very quickly and basically stops improving after just a couple of epochs.
 And thus the more advanced InceptionResNetV2 doesn't do better than ResNet50 on this task.

 ```shell
 $ python3 train_inceptionresnetv2.py